Chile's Codelco to ratchet up precautionary measures as COVID-19 cases rise

 Chilean lawmakers propose making coronavirus vaccine mandatory

-(Reporting by Fabian Cambero in Santiago Writing by Dave Sherwood Editing by Matthew Lewis)
+(Reporting by Fabian Cambero in Santiago; Writing by Dave Sherwood; Editing by Matthew Lewis and Dan Grebler)

 ((dave.sherwood@thomsonreuters.com; +56 9 9138 1047, +56 2 2370 4224; Reuters Messaging: dave.sherwood.thomsonreuters.com@reuters.net))